RandHasan01/DemoQA-AutomationTesting/README.md

 ├── pom.xml                       # Maven configuration file
 └── README.md                     # Project documentation

-The framework follows the **Page Object Model (POM)** design pattern
+### 🧠 The framework follows the Page Object Model (POM) design pattern
 to improve code readability, reusability, and maintenance.

 ---

-## ⚙️ Assumptions and Limitations
+# ⚙️ Assumptions and Limitations

-- Tests are designed and executed on the **Google Chrome** browser.
+Tests are executed on the Google Chrome browser.

-- The website under test ([DemoQA](https://demoqa.com)) is dynamic and may change occasionally,
-  which could require updating locators.
+The target website (DemoQA) is dynamic and may occasionally change, which could require updating locators.

-- No reporting tools or parallel execution are implemented —
-  the focus is on simplicity and structure.
+No reporting tools or parallel execution are implemented — the focus is on simplicity and framework structure.
-- The framework follows **POM** to maintain clarity and modularity.

----
+Built as a learning framework, easily extendable with reporting or cross-browser testing in the future.